tonyhu-x/exp/cs-typ/resume-cs.typ

     [Developed a functional testing framework with stream-like log-parsing utilities in Python, with 50+ unit tests implemented],
-    [Led the POC of AMD openSIL silicon init library for Client-side southbridge team, resulting in 80% completion of code porting and development],
+    [Led the POC of AMD openSIL silicon init library for Client-side southbridge team, resulting in 80% completion of code development],
   )
   #section("Research")
   #entry(